devvansh1997/vehicledet/README.md

-# vehicledet
-Vehicle detection and speed estimation using YOLOv4 &amp; Deep SORT
+# Vehicle detection and speed estimation using YOLOv4 &amp; Deep SORT